onflow/flow/flips/20201310-storage-fees.md

 There are Cadence API changes that can be covered with the following transactions examples:

-1. Tx: get storage used and capacity of an account.
+1. Get storage used and capacity of an account.

+    ```cadence
+        let account: AuthAccount
+        log(account.storageUsed)
+        log(account.storageCapacity)

+        let publicAccount: PublicAccount
+        log(publicAccount.storageUsed)
+        log(publicAccount.storageCapacity)
+    ```

-2. Tx: purchase more storage for an account.
+1. Tx: purchase more storage for an account.
-3. Tx: transaction failing because it is storing to much.

-TODO: make the examples
+    ```cadence
+    import StorageFees from 0xSTORAGEFEES

+    transaction(forAddress: Address, flowAmount: UFix64) {
+        // The Vault resource that holds the tokens that will be used to pay for storage
+        let paymentVault: @FungibleToken.Vault

+        prepare(account: AuthAccount) {
+            // Get a reference to the signer's stored vault
+            let vaultRef = account.borrow<&FlowToken.Vault>(from: /storage/flowTokenVault)
+                ?? panic("Could not borrow reference to the owner's Vault!")

+            // Withdraw tokens from the signer's stored vault
+            self.paymentVault <- vaultRef.withdraw(amount: flowAmount)
+        }

+        execute {
+            let storageReservationReceiver = StorageFees.getStorageReservationReceiver(forAddress)
+            storageReservationReceiver.deposit(from: <-paymentVault)
+        }
+    }

+    ```

+1. Tx: refund storage of an account.

+    ```cadence
+    import StorageFees from 0xSTORAGEFEES

+    transaction(flowAmount: UFix64) {

+        prepare(account: AuthAccount) {
+            // Get a reference to the signer's stored storageReservation
+            let storageCapacityRef = account.borrow<&StorageFees.StorageReservation>(from: StorageFees.storageReservationPath)
+                ?? panic("Could not borrow reference to the owner's StorageReservation!")

+            // Refund tokens from the signer's stored storageReservation
+            let refunded <- storageCapacityRef.withdraw(amount: flowAmount)

+            // Get a reference to the signer's Receiver
+            self.receiverRef = account.getCapability(/public/flowTokenReceiver)!.borrow<&{FungibleToken.Receiver}>()
+                ?? panic("Could not borrow receiver reference to the recipient's Vault")

+            // Deposit the refunded tokens
+            self.receiverRef.deposit(from: <- refunded)
+        }

+    }
+    ```

 ### Documentation changes